Story by: Megan Gardner on July 18, 2017

 Luckily, the American Academy of Pediatrics is the one go-to source that pediatricians trust.
 All the basic questions about feeding your baby can be found on its easy-to-use website.
 Here are the most common questions and answers many parents have:

-Come to a Norton Children’s Medical Associates Newbie Night at a location near you.
+Come to a Norton Children’s Medical Group Newbie Night at a location near you.

 When in doubt, talk to your doctor.